-For patients characterised by predominant negative symptoms, oral doses between 50 mg/d and 300 mg/d are recommended.
+For patients characterised by predominant negative symptoms, oral doses between 50 mg/day and 300 mg/day are recommended.
 Doses should be adjusted individually.

 Amisulpride can be administered once daily at oral doses up to 300 mg, higher doses should be administered bid.